Arcus-3d/arcedit/README.md

 # arviewer

-A fast 3D Gcode Viewer for visualization of multi-material, weighted mixing, extrusion.
+A fast 3D Gcode Viewer for visualization of multi-material, weighted mixing, fused filament fabrication.

+## Overview

 This was created to speed up *manually* adding the M163 codes needed for controlling active mixing filament printers, mainly... mine.
 Support for multi-material 3D printing is still young, and currently support for mixed/full color filament printing is basically non-existant.